General Types of Financial Aid

 Alternative Loans

-Alternative loans should be a last resort for students whose financial aid package already includes Direct Loans and other sources of financial aid, and who still need additional funding to meet his or her educational costs.
+Alternative loans should be considered only after a student’s financial aid package has been reviewed and all available federal, state, and institutional aid options have been exhausted.
+Alternative loans are intended for students who still need additional funding to meet educational costs.
 The annual loan limit is the cost of education minus any estimated financial aid received.
-Eligibility is determined by the lender.
-The borrower may need to be credit worthy and have established annual income, or may need a co-signer.
-Start your search on the Internet or contact your personal banker to learn about private alternative loans.
+Eligibility, interest rates, fees, and repayment terms are determined by the lender.
+Borrowers are generally required to be creditworthy or may need a credit approved co signer.

 Bookstore